PHT-Medic/documentation/docs/offline_tool.md

 4. Specify the directory where the keys should be saved
 5. Specify the name of the key-pair
-6. Select a password for your private key
+6. Select a password for your private key.
+(If you press enter, an empty password will be used)
 7. The public key needs to be stored in the UI to create trains

 ## Sign Hash

 1. Start the application
 2. From the opening Page select "Security Values"
-3. Press "Select private key" and choose the matching private key to the public key stored in the UI
+3. Press "Select private key" and choose the matching private key to the public key stored in the UI.
+If the keyfile is stored with a password, please enter it
-4. Paste hash from train wizard (UI) into the left box (this hash is generated based on the query and entrypoint and guarantees that no manipulation of the algorithm has occured)
+4. Paste hash from train wizard (UI) into the left box (this hash is generated based on the query and entrypoint and guarantees that no manipulation of the algorithm has occurred)
 5. Press "Sign"
 6. Press "Copy" to copy the signed hash to clipboard
 7. Proceed to paste the signature into the train-wizard to continue train submission